Guiding you from Seeker to Seer to Sage. A nondual wisdom path.

 Wisdom is not knowledge or words.
 Have you seen how even words of Wisdom can be turned into weapons if used by those who have not become sears or sages?

 We are a world filled with thirsty, desperate people fighting over truth, grabbing for scraps of peace and happiness.
 Like Pacman endlessly chasing the next object.

 By building your Wisdom well, you break that cycle in your own being.
 When we draw on inner Wisdom, we step back into alignment with the natural intelligence of life.
 And just as everything in nature grows to give and gives to grow, life is in service to itself.
 Instead of becoming destructive consumers, Wisdom opens our eyes, and we know how to live a simple, ordinary, enlightened life – uniquely expressing our own gifts—contributing instead of only consuming.

-Let’s build wisdom wells together and transform the deserts of painful existence into natural gardens – living an enlightened life.
+Let’s build wisdom wells together, let’s guide, lead and coach with wisdom, to transform the deserts of painful existence into natural gardens – living an enlightened life.

 Inspiring stories, practical enlightening wisdom, every Wednesday.
 With love.